RTV6 Toy Drive

 Click Here to Become a Paws & Claws Club Camp Counselor: Must be at least 18 Years Old.

-Pat's Paws is a service and mentoring program for high school students.
+Pat's Paws is a volunteer program for high school students.
 Learn more.

 Parent & Me Days give families the opportunity to volunteer their time and love to the animals at IndyHumane.
 Learn more.